garrandall/popular-music-data/tracks/you-dropped-a-bomb-on-me-the-gap-band.md

 You dropped a bomb on me

 I-I-I
-I-I-I wont forget it
+I-I-I won't forget it
 I-I-I
-I-I-I wont forget it
+I-I-I won't forget it

 You dropped a bomb on me, baby
 You dropped a bomb on me